-2017 Gear & Products From Vegas SHOT Show - Gray's Sporting Journal
+2017 Gear & Products From Vegas SHOT Show

 APPAREL & OUTERWEAR

-1) Carhartt – Upland Line
+1) Carhartt – Upland line

 Carhartt has unveiled its new Upland line of outerwear; including the Upland jacket, pant, vest, and matching hat.
 As with most things Carhartt, this gear is field-tested and tough.
 These product are well designed with plenty of thought given to gear and appropriate space and storage for everything you’ll need for your next hunt.

-More at Carhartt.com
+More at Carhartt.com.

-2) Danner – Powderhorn Boot
+2) Danner – Powderhorn boot

 Danner has been making quality handcrafted boots since the 1930s.
-Their quality has only grown since their inception, and the new Powderhorn boot is a pefect example of this unrivaled crafstmanship.
+Their quality has only grown since their inception, and the new Powderhorn is a perfect example of this unrivaled craftsmanship.
 This boot is not for sale, as of yet, but it will begin its journey to the shelves in 2017.

 3) Lacrosse – Aero Elite

-New quilted insulation is just the tip of the iceburg when it comes to reasons to talk about Lacrosse’s new Aero Elite waders.
+New quilted insulation is just the tip of the iceberg when it comes to reasons to talk about Lacrosse’s new Aero Elite waders.
 These waders are lighter, tougher, and provide a level of warmth not available before in breathable waders.

-4) Lowa – Arco & Irox Boots
+4) Lowa – Arco & Irox boots

 This year, Lowa will be unveiling two new boots, the Arco and Irox, and both are superior in their ability to provide both comfort and support when taking to the rugged terrains of the highlands.

-5) Sitka Gear – New Subalpine & Women’s Line
+5) Sitka Gear – new Subalpine & women’s line

 This year, Sitka will be unveiling its new SUBALPINE product line.
 Designed for big game hunters who don’t let the summer heat deter them from the hunt, this SUBALPINE gear is the lightest system they have yet to create and features a new camo pattern designed specifically for close range cloaking when the hunt is at it’s most crucial moment.

 Another huge step forward for Sitka will also be the unveiling of it’s 2017 women’s lineup.
-This new line is tested tough and designed specifically for women who test their medal in the field persuing big bucks and perfect shots.
+This new line is tested tough and designed specifically for women who test their mettle in the field pursuing big bucks and perfect shots.

 www.sitkagear.com/subalpine / www.sitkagear.com/womens